velartrill/velartrill.github.io/orig/spirals/winterfall/eyes-of-the-storm.md

 I know I shoulda let Vi dress and wash me.
 I know how much she craves a real, respectable life and our circumstances are cruel enough on her already without me keeping her from her wifely duties — but I don't mean to dishonor her; it's just one of those things I gotta do for myself now and then, tradition be damned.
 Especially after last night — I'm feeling the need to take some charge over my own body.
 If Vi feels denied over it, I got no shortage of ways to make her feel mine again.

 I pad softly out into the kitchen, where Vi is perched at the bar, steaming mug in hand.
 She gives me a fragile smile when she sees me, proffering a coffee pot.
-If the sight of me fresh-washed and clothed hurts her, she doesn't let it show.
+If the sight of me fresh-watered hurts her, she doesn't let it show.

 “Seli made _kie giang!”_ she calls, a little note of excitement in her voice.